maplibre/maplibre.github.io/content/news/2023-01-03-aws-maplibre-plugins.md

 In order to avoid what could be an illusive bug in the future and to add compatibility for both MapLibre and Mapbox libraries, there is a solution!
 We at MapLibre recommend updating existing plugins and building new plugins to support both libraries.
 Here are some of the ways we can achieve that.

 Both recommendations include using TypeScript's implementation of Intersection Types which combines multiple types into one allowing you to add together existing types to get a single type that has all the features you need.
-The fist example below shows how do accomplish this using default imports from the mapping libraries and the second example outlines how to accomplish the same effect with named imports.
+The first example below shows how to accomplish this using default imports from the mapping libraries and the second example outlines how to accomplish the same effect with named imports.

 ### Example 1: Intersection Types with Default Imports
 ```typescript